XsongyangX/cleaning-valid-parentheses-java/README.md

 ## The cleaning example
 The file `Solution.java` contains a quickly written solution to the problem in Java.
 It has many areas for clean coding improvement.
 The improved code is found in `CleanedSolution.java`.

+## Your turn
+The file `StackOnlySolution` contains a more spaghetti code solution to the same problem.
+Clean this one as exercise.

 ## Compiling and running
 To compile and run the code, simply clicking the play button is enough.